David Carr (wrestler): 2020

 Carr competed at the US National Championships (where he was the fifth seed) on October 10–11, making his senior debut at 74 kilograms.
 After a four-match winning streak (including a victory over Dan Hodge Trophy finalist Ryan Deakin), he was defeated three times in a row by the defending US National title holder Logan Massa, three-time All-American and U23 World Team Member Hayden Hidlay and Deakin, respectively, placing sixth.

 Personal life

-David is the son of Olympic medalist and former Iowa State Cyclone Nate Carr.
+Carr is the son of Olympic medalist and former Iowa State Cyclone Nate Carr.
+Carr is a Christian.